jameshfisher/jameshfisher.com/_posts/2016-11-19-symmetric-crypto.md

 ---
-title: "Some notes on symmetric cryptography"
+title: "What is symmetric cryptography?"
 ---

 My understanding of cryptography is very superficial.
 Here are some notes.